molinfo-vienna/CDPKit/Doc/Sphinx/Source/introduction.rst

 -----

 The *Chemical Data Processing Toolkit* (CDPKit) is an open-source cheminformatics toolkit implemented in C++.
-At its core, CDPKit delivers a suite of software tools and programming libraries (CDPL) that provide a high-quality and well-tested modular implementation of basic functionality typically required by any higher-level software application in the field of cheminformatics.
+CDPKit comprises a suite of software tools and a programming library called the *Chemical Data Processing Library* which provides a high-quality and well-tested modular implementation of basic functionality typically required by any higher-level software application in the field of cheminformatics.
-In addition to the C++ API, a Python-interfacing layer is provided that allows users to harness all of CDPKit's functionality easily from Python code.
+In addition to the CDPL C++ API, an equivalent Python-interfacing layer is provided that allows to harness all of CDPL's functionality easily from Python code.

 .. index:: Key Features